The Evolution of Post-Starburst Galaxies from $z\sim1$ to the Present: Luminosity Function

 For each galaxy in the sample, the contribution of this galaxy to the luminosity distribution bin is given by

 where $\Phi(M)$ is the luminosity function.
+The signal-to-noise completeness factor $\curlyc(M)$ for each value of $M$ is calculated by a Monte-Carlo simulation similar to that described in Section \ref{sec:boss_lf}, with the spectrum scaled to that magnitude.
 The selection function $S(M)$ is the fraction of the sample that could be observed at magnitude $M$ given the color cuts.
 This is determined from the subsample at $M<M_\mathrm{crit}$ where the sample is complete, which has the same color distribution as the rest of the sample, as shown in Figure \ref{fig:red_complete_vmax}.
 At fainter magnitudes, only a fraction $S(M)$ of this distribution is left due to the selection cut $M=-23.3+1.8C$. $S(M)$ can be written as

 where $ C_\mathrm{cut}(M) = (M + 23.3) / 1.8$.